Home / The Gospel of Sri Ramakrishna / Volume 2 /

 And with it have bought Sri Durga's name.

-Looking at Girish and M. he said, "'Divine fervour fills my body and
+Looking at Girish and M. he said, "'Divine fervour fills my

 robs me of consciousness.'